Last updated March 27th, 2020.

 Persistent Volumes on OVHcloud Managed Kubernetes

 When you create a Persistent Volume Claim on your Kubernetes cluster, we provision the Cinder storage into your account.
-This storage is charged according to the OVH flexible cloud storage prices.
+This storage is charged according to the OVH Flexible Cloud Block Storage Policy.